March 29 Brexit unlikely after UK rejects EU deal

 "The prime minister has run down the clock and the clock has been run out on her ...
 It's time that we have a general election and the people can choose who their government should be," he said.

-But May's spokesman said there was no chance of that, amid fears that her Conservative party would be crucified by voters due to the chaos it had caused.
+But May's spokesman said there was no chance of that, amid fears that her Conservative party would be crucified by voters due to the turmoil it had caused.

 "We are not preparing for, we do not want a general election: our position is unchanged," the spokesman said.